israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 Semicolons are optional in JavaScript.

+There is one case where you will see a semicolon after a block: a function expression is an expression that ends with a block.
+If such an expression comes last in a statement, it is followed by a semicolon

 ### Code block
 A block set that use to group statements , expression and declaration together (and can be zero statement either), functions, or if statement are some sort of block statements